oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ComputeNGF.md

-# Managing Compute Instances for Non-Greenfield tenancies
+# Exporting Compute Instances from OCI

 Follow the below steps to export OCI compute Instances to CD3 Excel file and create the terraform state: